Alliance for Progress (Peru): History

-For the 2021 general elections, the Alliance for Progress formed an alliance with the Christian People’s Party.
+For the 2021 general elections, Alliance for Progress formed an alliance with Christian People's Party.
 The alliance was officially signed on 12 October 2020, but lasted only six days, upon the revelation of disconformity from PPC's leadership, most prominently from the party Secretary General, Marisol Pérez Tello, who rejected Acuña by stating "she would not support a plagiarizer".
 Illegal audios were revealed by the press, and the alliance broke off almost immediately.
-Subsequently, the Alliance for Progress nominated Cesar Acuña once again for the presidency and, he ultimately placed seventh with 6% of the popular vote in a heavily atomized election, managing to win La Libertad Region only, the party’s stronghold, although the party achieved congressional representation, winning 15 seats, a loss of seven from the previous congressional term.
+Subsequently, Alliance for Progress nominated Cesar Acuña once again for the presidency and, he ultimately placed seventh with 6% of the popular vote in a heavily atomized election, managing to win La Libertad Region only, the party's stronghold, although the party achieved congressional representation, winning 15 seats, a loss of seven from the previous congressional term.

 Political position

 The party has been described as supporting right-wing and far-right politics.
 Following Pedro Castillo's success in the first round of 2021 elections, party leader Cesar Acuña began a campaign tour promoting Fujimorism and Keiko Fujimori titled "Crusade for Peru", creating an alliance with her and stating to supporters at a rally "I forget acts of corruption of Fujimorism" while also condemning left-wing politics.